Comprehensive Zoning Bylaw

 I have 4 questions pertaining to the Residential Zones and Greenfield Development of Kunda Park: 1) What will be done to ensure that PSW areas remain protected, and that natural green spaces will be incorporated into the housing area?
 2) What allowances will there be for cyclists and pedestrians, specifically walking paths, sidewalks, and cycling lanes in the next phase of Kunda Park development?
 3) What amenities and infrastructure will be incorporated into Kunda Park to support both existing and increased population and housing?
 4) What price range are the homes projected to fall in?
 Specifically, how will Pelham's shortage of affordable housing be addressed with the new builds approved for Kunda Park?
 Thank you, Colleen Kenyon

-KenyonC asked about 3 years ago
+KenyonC asked over 3 years ago

 Thank you for your questions.